-Cancer From Organ Donor Kills Three People In What Doctors Are Calling An ‘Extrordinary Case’
+Cancer From Organ Donor Kills Three People In What Doctors Are Calling An ‘Extraordinary Case’

 The cancer was passed on because the test designed to spot the dangerous cells did not do so.
 This is also rare as the chances of cancer being transmitted in this way are between 0.01 to 0.005 percent.
 Clinicians discovered the problem when a 42-year-old woman who got lungs from the donor found that she had breast cancer because of the organs that she received.
 The cancer was found after the lungs failed.

 Two other recipients were warned that they could get cancer.
 However, they received the organs anyway after the test did not detect the cancer cells.
-As we mentioned earlier, one of them was able to survive the cancer diagnosis but other on, a woman, died two months after her doctor told her she had cancer.
+As mentioned earlier, one of them was able to survive the cancer diagnosis but the other one, a woman, died two months after her doctor told her she had cancer.

-The Independent notes that the article in the American Journal of Transplantation recommends that a medical exam, including a breast, should be conducted to ensure that cancerous tumors aren’t present.
+The Independent notes that the article in the American Journal of Transplantation recommends that a medical exam should be conducted to ensure that cancerous tumors aren’t present.

 According to the journal article, storage of the organs could encourage the proliferation of tumors because of the heat that’s used.
 They also said that CT scans aren’t necessarily effective in these cases because they tend to deliver false positives that decrease the number of available donors, a pool which is already small when compared to the number of people who need transplants.